 At about 3 AM, I went to check on him.
 Everything was exactly it had been since about 12:30 AM, no change that I could detect, his head and body having remained in the exact position.
 I turned to go back to my bed when, suddenly, out of the corner of my eye, I saw one of Al’s arms shoot up.
 I turned around and he was throwing the covers back.
 In one nano second, Lunita had seemingly leapt over the sofa because she was standing beside me as Al sat up and swung his legs over the side of the hospital bed.
 “I really have to use the bathroom!” he said firmly.
 “And what’s Lunita doing here?”
 And he got up from the hospital bed and walked briskly to the bathroom.
 No sign of any incapacitation whatsoever.
 Lunita left quickly and I began answering Al’s myriad of questions — what had happened, what was Lunita doing there, how long had he been gone, etc.— until we were finally able to put aside the excitement and get some sleep.
 When Al woke up later that morning, not only were there no signs of his body having been through that unimaginable stress for five hours, but the rest of the miracle was that there was very little indication of any compromising physical condition.

 Al’s 82-year-old body continued to improve.
 For months following this event, there was not the need for the wheelchair, walker, or the former abundance of medicine and inhalation treatment given for end-stage Alpha-1.
 The Alpha-1 was not cured; his lungs were still diminished.
 But in the time he was “gone” he evidently adapted to that condition.
-Through rehab and exercises, he regained the muscle tone and stamina that had atrophied from minimal use over the past year and he gained the weight back that he had lost.
+He was discharged from hospice.
+Through rehab and exercises, he regained the muscle tone and stamina that had atrophied from minimal use over the past year and gained the weight back that he had lost.